 Initial application: Youth applying for an ETV for the first time, or those who previously completed an application but did not receive an ETV award, must be under age 21 by the application due date and accepted into an accredited postsecondary education or training program.
 Youth must also meet ONE the following criteria.:

-- You were in foster care on or after your 16th birthday, and a relative/kin accepted a transfer of permanent legal and physical custody of you through a juvenile court order.
+3. You were in foster care on or after your 16th birthday when a relative accepts a transfer of permanent legal and physical custody through a juvenile court order.

 Renewal application: Youth previously awarded an ETV must meet all of the following criteria: